-Observations should be made on the pair of nectaries located on the abaxial or underside of the leaf blade at the base.
+Observations should be made on the nectaries located on the abaxial or underside of the leaf blade at the base.
+The anthocyanins on the nectaries are independent of the anthocyanins on the veins, and petiole.

 Proposed revision of characteristic 19 “Storage root: shape”